econia-labs/econia/src/move/econia/doc/user.md

 <code>remaining_size: u64</code>
 </dt>
 <dd>
- Size posted to order book after optional fills across the spread.
+ Order size remaining after the function call in which the order was placed, which may include fills across the spread.
+ For example if an order of size 10 and restriction
+ <code><a href="market.md#0xc0deb00c_market_IMMEDIATE_OR_CANCEL">market::IMMEDIATE_OR_CANCEL</a></code> fills 6 lots across the
+ spread, the order will be cancelled and remaining size is 4.
 </dd>
 <dt>
 <code>order_id: u128</code>